-The Culture and Communities Mapping Project uses open data and participatory mapping to locate cultural and artistic spaces in the city.
-Through community workshops and pop-up events, we ask participants about the value and significance of a diverse range of city venues and about the challenges and opportunities of supporting cultural space.
-One outcome of this research will be an open-access, community-created map that includes city cultural assets, hubs and flexible spaces of past and present.
+Through seven community workshops and extensive desk research, we mapped 703 cultural spaces reflecting the diversity of Edinburgh’s creative and cultural activities.
+We are publishing an open-access, community-created map that includes city cultural assets, hubs and flexible spaces of past and present.
 The map will be used to discuss and analyse gentrification, arts equity and inclusion, and accessibility to culture in Edinburgh and surrounding areas.

 Community Mapping Workshop I: How do we ensure equitable and accessible culture in Edinburgh?

 Where: Scottish Storytelling Centre, 43-45 High St, Edinburgh, EH1 1SR

 Community Mapping Workshop II: What are the benefits and challenges facing cultural spaces in Edinburgh?

 Where: Cutting Room, Out of the Blue Drill Hall, 36 Dalmeny St, Edinburgh, EH6 8RG

 Community Mapping Workshop III: Can we have greater geographic & demographic cultural diversity in Edinburgh?

 Where: WHALE Arts

 Time: 12:30 - 15:00